braintelligencePL/playgrounds/README.md

 # Life, the universe and everything else - Playground

-You will find here few sample projects that I made embrace some concepts.
+You will find here few sample projects that I made to embrace some concepts.

 ## **What you can find here:**